michaelpeluso/Program-Snippets/README.md

 - ### Processor-Simulation
 This Python program simulates task scheduling in an operating system environment.
 It supports three scheduling algorithms: Serial Computing (SC), Timesharing (TS), and Multitasking (MT).
 The program reads configuration details from a file named config.txt.

-- ### Motion-Detector
-This Python script simulates particles moving and colliding within a window using basic physics principles.
-It utilizes OpenGL for rendering and GLFW for window management.